 At that time, I thought to myself, if I ever wanted to become a CEO among all the companies that I had been involved with, Gamida Cell would be the one that I would choose because it had such wonderful potential.

-I decided to take the responsibility, and I have now been the CEO for 11 years now, since early 2005.
+I decided to take the responsibility, and was the CEO for 13 years now, since early 2005.
 In November 2017, Julian Adams was appointed as CEO and I am now president of Gamida Cell.

 Cade Hildreth: What is the core focus of Gamida Cell?